We take every aspect of your personal profile into consideration when calculating your admissions chances.

 Why are you applying to Occidental?
-What are your intellectual curiosities and why do you think Occidental is the right place for you to pursue them?
+Why do you think Occidental is the right place for you to pursue your interests?
+(150 - 200 words)*

 Oxy’s central mission emphasizes the value of community amidst diversity.
 What do you value in a community and how do you see your perspectives and life experiences enhancing it?

 Briefly describe a current event or social movement that is affecting a place that is important to you.
 Describe its significance to you and the future implications for that community.
 How do you anticipate an Oxy education helping you better understand and respond to that event/movement?

 Research is an integral part of an Oxy education.
 Completing a senior comprehensive is a requirement of every Oxy student and there are a myriad of opportunities for research throughout your four years.
 Imagine you were just awarded one of our research grants for a project of your choice.
 What are you researching and why? *

 The essay demonstrates your ability to write clearly and concisely on a selected topic and helps you distinguish yourself in your own voice.
 What do you want the readers of your application to know about you apart from courses, grades, and test scores?
 Choose the option that best helps you answer that question and write an essay of no more than 650 words, using the prompt to inspire and structure your response.
 Remember: 650 words is your limit, not your goal.
 Use the full range if you need it, but don‘t feel obligated to do so.

 Some students have a background, identity, interest, or talent that is so meaningful they believe their application would be incomplete without it.
 If this sounds like you, then please share your story.